JuliaDynamics/ConcurrentSim.jl/docs/source/api/5_Resources.rst

 Requesting a resource is modelled as "putting a process’ token into the resources” and releasing a resources correspondingly as “getting a process’ token out of the resource”.
 Note, that releasing a resource will always succeed immediately, no matter if a process is actually using a resource or not.

-.. function:: Resource(env::AbstractEnvironment, capacity::Int64=1) -> Resource
+.. function:: Resource(env::AbstractEnvironment, capacity::Int=1) -> Resource

 Resource with ``capacity`` of usage slots that can be requested by processes.
 If all slots are taken, requests are enqueued.
 Once a usage request is released, a pending request will be triggered.
 The ``env`` argument is the :class:`AbstractEnvironment` instance the resource is bound to.

-.. function:: count(res::Resource) -> Int64
+.. function:: count(res::Resource) -> Int

 Returns the number of users currently using ``res``.